Taking a snapshot

 Quotas

-Default: up to 10 snapshots per VM.
-Reach the limit and the dashboard refuses to take a new one until you delete an old one.
+Default: up to 10 snapshots per organization, pooled across all your instances (manual, scheduled, and termination snapshots all count).
+Reach the limit and new snapshots are refused (manual) or skipped (scheduled) until you delete an old one.
 Org admins can raise the cap on request.What snapshots cover

 - ✅ OS, packages, system config